The best external storage

 The right connections

 Some high end PC and Macs, such as the new iMac and MacBook Pro, come with USB-C ports that support Thunderbolt 3.
 This is the fastest external storage connection there is, and it provides very fast data transfer speeds, though Thunderbolt storage is considerably more expensive than plain old USB.

 Best external hard drives and SSDs for Mac and PC

 01. Western Digital My Passport 4TB

 The overall best external hard drive for Mac or PC

 Capacity: 4TB | Interface: USB 3.0

-This is the latest generation of the Western Digital My Passport range of external hard drives to have landed, coming in sizes from 1TB to 4TB.
+When it comes to the best external hard drives, look no further than the Western Digital My Passport range.
+This is the latest model to have launched, coming in sizes from 1TB to 4TB.
 It features cloud storage and 256-AES encryption, along with WD's own backup software.

-It also offers very good data transfer speeds.
-And while it doesn't quite offer a similar speed to solid state drive devices, the Western Digital My Passport range finds a great balance between high storage capacities and quick file transfers.
+It also offers top data transfer speeds.
+And while it doesn't quite offer a similar speed to solid state drive devices, the Western Digital My Passport range hits a brilliant balance between high storage capacities and quick file transfers without knocking the price way up.

 Capacity: 250GB - 2TB | Interface: USB 3.1 (Gen 2)